Library Board of Queensland

 The Library Board is the governing body of State Library of Queensland and draws its powers from the Libraries Act 1988 [PDF 470kb].
 The object of this Act is to contribute to the cultural, social and intellectual development of all Queenslanders.

-The Library Board has adopted a Code of Conduct [PDF 211 KB] which all members uphold and which has been approved by the responsible Minister.
+The Library Board is governed by the Library Board of Queensland Governance Framework (PDF 333.2 KB) and has adopted a Code of Conduct [PDF 211 KB] which all members uphold and which has been approved by the responsible Minister.

 The Library Board is committed to improving access to information and knowledge for all Queenslanders.
 The Board periodically meets outside of Brisbane to keep informed about local issues and to strengthen relationships with local councils and the community.